Matcha bowl care and handling guide | Learn the correct way to handle each type of bowl

 Underglaze painting (coloring under the glaze)

-It is decorated by painting, applying glaze and then firing it again before final firing.
+It is decorated by painting the piece before firing, applying glaze and then firing it again.

 When it comes to matcha bowls, representative examples include Kyoto ware with blue and white painting and Karatsu ware with painted Karatsu.

-It is durable and suitable for everyday use.
-It can be washed just like regular ceramic.
+It is durable and suitable for everyday use and can be washed just like regular ceramic.

 Kochi